Best of the Letters From 2007

 I actually wrote out my concerns including a lot of quotes from the latest writings by HWA to Tim Thompson.
 He read the letter before giving the sermon, but basically scolded me and ignored it.
 On the day of the sermon, I found an adjacent room where some of the sound equipment was being used to record it.
 I sat and listened and took a lot of notes–not sure whether this would be sent out.

 After the sermon, I wrote him another letter–even though I was there in person, asking that it be withheld.
 Again it was ignored.
 I believe that was the beginning of the end for me.

 After returning to N. J., when the tape was sent out, it was played in services.
-However in our area the announcements Mr. Harrison included in his letter were not read.
+However, in our area the announcements Alex Harrison included in his letter were not read.
 My blood was boiling during that sermon.

 The tape was in the library for a few months.
 I withdrew it and asked our local pastor to keep it out of the Library, but again I was ignored. –Geoff Gogan

-Comment: Geoff Gogan faxed a letter to Mr. Barkei and Mr. Campbell on Dec.
-13, 2001 with his concerns about PCG’s healing doctrine.
+Comment: Geoff Gogan faxed a letter to Herman Barkei and Marvin Campbell on December 13, 2001 with his concerns about PCG’s healing doctrine.
 This letter resulted in his suspension.
-He sent a follow-up letter on Dec.
-31, 200l.
+He sent a follow-up letter on December 31, 200l.
 Following are some words taken from that second letter: